anebz/thesis/doc/outline.md

 5. Future work
 6. Conclusion

+## tasks

+* [X] summary of my learn_bpe vs. paper learn_bpe, differences, is this paper material? track algorithm performance in my computer, write in percentage. this algo is 1.4% faster than X.

 ## bpe dropout

 * with dropout is getting worse, check bpe dropout paper again how they do it